"Orchids: Masters of Deception" at the U.S. Botanic Garden.

 • Northeast

 What is it?
-Technically a research division of the Agriculture Department, this 446-acre haven always has many more trees than people, even on its busiest days during the spring azalea season.
+Technically a research division of the Agriculture Department, this 446-acre haven always has many more trees than people, even on its busiest days.

 Why go?
-Highlights include a boxwood collection, dwarf conifers, an Asian collection, a herb garden and “herbarium” of dried plants, as well as the National Bonsai Collection, which contains more than 300 trees.
+Like so much of D.C., the Arboretum comes to life in the spring, when its azaleas bloom.
+Highlights include a boxwood collection, dwarf conifers, an Asian collection, a herb garden and an “herbarium” of dried plants.
 Also on display, somewhat incongruously, are 22 columns removed from the Capitol’s East Front during its 1958 expansion.

 Advertising